 But tensors can be drawn correctly on a scaled and sparse diagram only when they have their proper rank, the one that corresponds to their dimensionality in units of length.
 Potential momentum is a 1-form, for example, and the Faraday tensor is a 2-form with a dimensionality of $L^{-2}$ .
 These are covariant tensors - and not contravariant - by reason of the negative power of L. Coordinates are naturally covariant 1-forms with a dimensionality of $L^{-1}$ .
-Spacetime intervals are the only natural vectors, contravariant with a dimensionality of $L^{1}$ .
+Subject to the discipline of geometry, spacetime intervals are the only natural vectors, contravariant with a dimensionality of $L^{-1}$ .
+(As a source of gravity, and for the sake of the conservation law, kinetic momentum and mass become covariant 1-forms.)